Sounie/back-to-basics-java/README.md

-Playing around with Streams and Strings - the sort of things that come up during practical tasks in developer interviews.
+Playing around with Streams, Strings and implementing data structures from fundamentals, the sorts of things that come up during practical tasks in developer interviews.